Dysrhythmic/Watchtower/README.md

 <img src="./watchtower.png" alt="Watchtower Logo" width="200" height="200" />

-A Cyber Threat Intelligence app for monitoring feeds, running images through OCR, applying customizable filters and parsing to the messages and OCR output, and forwarding the result to other platforms.
+A Cyber Threat Intelligence app for monitoring feeds, extracting text from images using OCR, filtering messages by keywords, parsing message content, and forwarding matches to other platforms.
 It currently supports the following sources and destinations:

 Sources:
 - Telegram channels (OCR supported)